NLA University college offers the following degrees taught entirely in English:

 NLA University College does not provide any scholarships to students.

-Norwegian immigration authorities require that self-financed applicants coming from outside EU/EEA countries must document that they have sufficient funds to live in Norway.
+In order to get the study permit, you must document that you have sufficient funds to cover the tuition and living costs in Norway.
 Without such documentation, a study permit will not be granted.

 For general enquiries regarding master programmes at NLA University College, please contact email@example.com.